-Viewing link or multi-linked properties from the topology map
+Viewing device properties from the topology map

 From the Topology Map, you can use the right-click menu to view link properties for each link on the map.

 To view link properties on the topology map:

 1 From the main menu of the WhatsConnected console, select View > Topology Maps.
 The Topology Maps view appears.